josephalexofficial/feb-2025-final-project-and-deployment-josephalexofficial/README.md

 # Joseph Alex - Multipage Portfolio Website

 ## 🌐 Overview
-This project is a responsive, multipage portfolio website designed and developed by Christine Nyambwari.
+This project is a responsive, multipage portfolio website designed and developed by Joseph Alex.
 It demonstrates strong skills in HTML5, CSS3, and JavaScript, with complete deployment to a live server.

 ---